 Germany's SMA says device to store solar energy can cut bills

-MUNICH, Germany (Reuters) - SMA Solar, Germany's largest solar company, is launching an battery set that will allow households to store surplus daytime solar energy for use in the evening, cutting energy bills.
+MUNICH, Germany, June 21 (Reuters) - SMA Solar, Germany's largest solar company, is launching an battery set that will allow households to store surplus daytime solar energy for use in the evening, cutting energy bills.

-German households pay some of the highest prices in Europe for electricity because they pick up much of the cost of subsidizing cleaner energy production.
+German households pay some of the highest prices in Europe for electricity because they pick up much of the cost of subsidising cleaner energy production.

 SMA Solar, which is up against fierce Asian competition, says it can help owners of solar panels use more of their self-generated power.